openaire/openaire-catalogue-docs/docs/downloads/beginners-kit.md

 [The OpenAIRE Beginner’s Kit]( https://doi.org/10.5281/zenodo.7490192) aims to address this issue.
 It consists of two components:

 * A subset of the Graph composed of the research products published between 2022-06-29 and 2022-12-29, all the entities connected to them and the respective relationships.
 * A Zeppelin notebook that demonstrates how you can use PySpark to analyse the Graph and get answers to some interesting research questions.
+A guide to Apache Zeppelin can be found [here](https://docs.cloudera.com/HDPDocuments/HDP2/HDP-2.6.5/bk_zeppelin-component-guide/content/ch_overview.html).